kennywall/import-test/_posts/2010-01-12-opensecrets-open-data.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>I love data.
+{% include JB/setup %}I love data.
 When I find great sources of data I have to record it.
 Here is RAW and API data from the Federal Government.
 OpenSecrets Open Data
 It has: